microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 > **Note**
 >
 > This feature/parameter uses the [AIPService](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) module, which PowerShell 7.x does not yet support.
-Therefore, unexpected errors may occur because the AIP service module is executed in compatibility mode in PowerShell 7.x.
+Therefore, unexpected errors may occur because the AIPService module is executed in compatibility mode in PowerShell 7.x.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>